bu-528-sp19/Deduplicating-Cloud-functions/Sample.md

 ## 2. Users/Personas Of The Project:

-This section describes the principal user roles of the project together with the key characteristics of these roles.
-This information will inform the design and the user scenarios.
-A complete set of roles helps in ensuring that high-level requirements can be identified in the product backlog.

-This framework will be used by researchers from BU, MIT, NEU, Harvard, UMass and the paying users of MOC(economic save).

 **It does not target:**

    * MOC admin users, who will work against the command line.